IT21309038/Uplifting-the-Efficiency-of-AI-Powered-Emotional-Recognition-Technologies-in-Distance-Therapy/README.md

 The game ends when the timer runs out.
 Your final score and miss clicks are displayed on the results screen.

-💻 How to Build the Game
+4. 💻 How to Build the Game:
-Open the project in Unity.
+- Open the project in Unity.
-Go to File > Build Settings.
+- Go to File > Build Settings.
-Select your desired platform (e.g., Windows, macOS, WebGL).
+- Select your desired platform (e.g., Windows, macOS, WebGL).
-Click Build and choose a folder to export the build.
+- Click Build and choose a folder to export the build.